alinex/node-exec/README.md

 Like supported by [Config](http://alinex.github.io/node-config) you only have to write the settings which differ from the defaults.

-The configuration contains the following two parts:
+The configuration contains the following three parts:

 ### Retry if failed